Max Kless

 1. Partitions that feel like chapters Link to heading

 Partitioning reduces consumption by introducing decision points, a small transaction cost that draws attention back to choice 11 .
-You do not have to make it annoying.
+You don’t have to make it annoying.
 You just have to make it real.

 In feeds, this might look like: